2024 Wisconsin Connecting Entrepreneurial Communities Conference

-WIndicators Volume 7, Issue 1: Wisconsin Farming: Insights from the 2022 Census OF Agriculture
+WIndicators Volume 7, Issue 1: Wisconsin Farming: Insights from the 2022 Census of Agriculture

 Every five years the United States Department of Agriculture (USDA) undertakes a detailed inventory of farming operations across the country.
 The most recent, the 2022 Census of Agriculture, aims to provide a detailed snapshot of the nation’s farming economy, including information on farm demographics, production practices, land use, and economic trends.
 The intent of this issue of WIndicator is to provide an overview of recent trends in Wisconsin farming using the Census of Agriculture.
 We pay particular attention to the changes since the last Census in 2017 to understand trends in key metrics for Wisconsin agriculture with some references to longer term trends (1997 to 2022).